 HEAT ‘This Love that We’ve Found’ (1980)

 In 1980, composer and producer Tom Saviano teamed up with the vocalists Jean Marie Arnold and Joe Pizzulo and hired the best Los Angeles studio musicians he could find, including Lenny Castro, Bill Reichenbach, Jerry Hey and Paul Jackson Jr., in order to record the album ‘Heat’.
-The approach the band by the same name took was to stir some Earth, Wind & Fire influence into a very special AOR blend.
+The approach the band of the same name took was to stir some Earth, Wind & Fire influence into a very special AOR blend.
 This very convincing tune may be less soulful than others, but it features truly stunning arrangements.

 DIONNE WARWICK ‘It’s the Falling in Love’ (1980)